niekcandaele/feature-creep/Readme.md

 Contains our Redis Gears functions.
 The file `gears.ts` includes a client to interact with Redis Gears.
 It supports running functions directly and registering background functions.

+After a session ends, background processing happens.
+Currently these result in "average" and "total" but in later stages we could run more complicated machine learning stuff here...

+The results are pushed to streams to be picked up by

+- send_notification.py which sends out a Discord notification
+- Timeseries module
 ### graphql

 Contains the GraphQL API, created with Apollo.
+When the application is running, you can visit `http://localhost:4000/` to see the API playground.

 ### resjon